-Our Test segment accounted for approximately 23%, 27% and 28% of our total revenue in 2023, 2022 and 2021, respectively.
-This segment has four facilities in the United States and six outside the United States.
+Our Test segment accounted for approximately 20%, 23% and 27% of our total revenue in 2024, 2023 and 2022, respectively.
+This segment has four facilities in the United States and seven outside the United States.

-ETS-Lindgren is an industry leader in designing and manufacturing products and systems to measure and control RF and acoustic energy for research and development, regulatory compliance, and medical and security applications.
-It supplies a broad range of turnkey systems, including RF test facilities and measurement systems, acoustic test enclosures, RF and magnetically shielded rooms, and secure communication facilities.
+The segment's operations consist primarily of ETS-Lindgren, an industry leader in designing and manufacturing products and systems to measure and control RF and acoustic energy for research and development, regulatory compliance, and medical and security applications.
+It serves the acoustics, medical, health and safety, electronics, wireless communications, automotive and defense markets, providing a broad range of turnkey systems, including RF test facilities and measurement systems, acoustic test enclosures, RF and magnetically shielded rooms, and secure communication facilities.

-ETS Lindgren also supplies a broad range of components including RF absorptive materials, filters, antennas, field probes, test cells, proprietary measurement software and other test accessories required to perform a variety of tests and measurements.
-ETS Lindgren offers a variety of services including calibration and product tests accredited by the following organizations: American Association for Laboratory Accreditation, National Voluntary Laboratory Accreditation Program and CTIA-The Wireless Association Accredited Test Lab.
-ETS Lindgren serves the acoustics, medical, health and safety, electronics, wireless communications, automotive and defense markets.
+ETS-Lindgren also supplies a broad range of components including RF absorptive materials, filters, antennas, field probes, test cells, proprietary measurement software and other test accessories required to perform a variety of tests and measurements.
+It offers a variety of services including calibration and product tests accredited by the following organizations: American Association for Laboratory Accreditation, National Voluntary Laboratory Accreditation Program and CTIA-The Wireless Association Accredited Test Lab.
+MPE's comprehensive standard suite of core products spans high performance feedthrough capacitors, high current power, telephone, data & control line filters, through to the latest range of High Altitude Electromagnetic Protection filters.